CyrilSiman/React-Template-Front/README.md

 ## Why

-This template help me (and maybe you) to quick run a new react project with a lot useful libraries.
+This template help me (and maybe you) to quick run a new react project with a lot of useful libraries.
 This template is one of three part :

 - React front template (customer part)